-This map highlights the locations of our neighborhood’s growing & evolving green infrastructure (water harvesting and rain-irrigated native food forestry) and other amenities, borrowing graphics/symbols from the National Forest Service and National Parks in hopes that readers look at our community in a different way, focusing more on its myriad life and what enables it.
+This map highlights the locations of our neighborhood’s growing and evolving green infrastructure (water harvesting and rain-irrigated native food forestry) and other amenities within our public spaces.
+Wd borrowed graphics/symbols from the National Forest Service and National Parks in hopes that readers look at our community in a different way, focusing more on its myriad life and what enables it.

 We can all help grow and steward national neighborhood parks and neighborhood forests right outside our doors where we live, work, and play; and do so in a way that once established, they are irrigated solely by free on-site waters such as rain, stormwater, greywater, etc. in a way that reduces flooding while helping recharge (or give back to) our groundwater, streams, and rivers, rather than extract from them, so that our individual, community, and planetary health all improve together.
 See here for a number of the ways we do so.

 As of summer 2023, our neighborhood has 190 street-side street-runoff-harvesting rain gardens (1o more than in 2022).
 We’ve planted over 1,700 native food-bearing trees, thousands of multi-use native understory plants, and our street-side and in-street rain gardens annually harvest over one million gallons of stromwater, which previously wastefully drained away.
 But we can, and need to, do 30 times more of this.